maoratar1/SLAM/README.md

 3. Translation - moving the system to other location.

-In the Kitty benchmark the scale is defined by the stereo camera baseline, so we need to determine the rotation and translation.
+In the KITTI benchmark the scale is defined by the stereo camera baseline, so we need to determine the rotation and translation.
 We will do this by setting the first camera location.
----

 For implementing the Bundle adjustment algorithm we will use as **Factor graph**
 ### Factor graph
 A factor graph is a graph where each vertex represents some object that we want to